oddpotato/CV/README.md

 I have been involved in QA testing and bug reporting in multiple environments.
 As part of a small startup team, I have had the opportunity to design and test product features myself.
 I also have experience QA testing from Dev, to Production, and (unfortunately) Live.
 I understand the importance of attention to detail and providing thorough and clear explanations of problems.

 More importantly, QA testing has given me an appreciation for 'unknown unknowns', the best laid plans will be scuppered by users behaving in ways we can't predict.
-I believe this is of utmost importance throughout the planning and programming process.
+I believe keeping this in mind is of utmost importance throughout the planning and programming process.

 #### Laptop and Computer Repair